The Josef Korbel School of International Studies is one of the world's leading schools for the study of international relations.

 - The average Josef Korbel School class size is 30 students per undergraduate class and 22 students per graduate class.

-- The Josef Korbel School houses 8 different academic centers and 18 different student organizations.
+- The Josef Korbel School houses 13 academic centers and 18 student organizations.

 › Condoleezza Rice: 66th United States Secretary of State

-› George W. Casey, Jr.: 36th chief of staff of the United States Army
+› General George W. Casey, Jr., 36th Chief of Staff of the United States Army